jackdesert/dailydancer/README.md

   * Get email addresses to show up in "from" above body. (now we have name)
   * Get better formatting of "from" when it's one of those weird ones
   * CTRL-z
+  * Offer a way to send people "perma"links to events

 Notes from my Sweetheart: